WZME

-WZME (channel 43) is a television station licensed to Bridgeport, Connecticut, covering the Connecticut, Hudson Valley and Long Island portions of the New York metropolitan area as an affiliate of Story Television.
-It is owned and operated by network parent Weigel Broadcasting alongside Middletown Township, New Jersey–licensed MeTV station WJLP (channel 33) and Story Television outlet WNWT-LD (channel 37, officially a low-power station, operating under a channel sharing arrangement with WJLP).
-WZME's studios are located on Wakeley Street in Seymour, Connecticut, and its transmitter is located on Great Hill Road, also in Seymour.
+WZME (channel 43) is a television station licensed to Bridgeport, Connecticut, United States, serving as the New York City market's outlet for the diginet Story Television.
+It is owned and operated by network parent Weigel Broadcasting alongside Middletown Township, New Jersey–licensed MeTV station WJLP (channel 33), and New York–licensed WNWT-LD (channel 37, officially a low-power station, operating under a channel sharing arrangement with WJLP).
+WZME's official primary transmitter is located on Booth Hill Road in Trumbull, Connecticut, with its officially secondary, but de facto, main transmitter located at the Empire State Building in midtown Manhattan.